flyingmachine/emacs-for-clojure/README.md

 command: `M-x counsel-git-grep`.
 This works just fine, with the caveat that it _must_ be in a directory version-controlled with git.
 There are quite a few alternative search utilities, but you'll have to install them separately.
-In practice, you'll probably settle on one you like and use it exclusively.  gsHere are the links, along with the emacs command to invoke each:
+In practice, you'll probably settle on one you like and use it exclusively.
+Here are the links, along with the emacs command to invoke each:

 * [ack](https://beyondgrep.com/) `M-x counsel-ack`